katkatty21/HRManagementSystemWeb/README.md

 - Start the PostgreSQL service and ensure it is running.
 - Use `pgAdmin` for database management and to execute SQL queries if needed.
 - Run `python manage.py makemigrations` and `python manage.py migrate` in your Django project to apply model changes to the database.
-- Interact with the database via Django ORM for CRUD operations.
+- Implement database interactions using Django ORM and design a user-friendly interface for performing CRUD operations.
+Utilize Tailwind CSS to ensure responsive and visually appealing design.

 ## Contact